andrew-smith/mysql2-serverlessoptimize-test/README.md

 This repo serves to show an issue with the npm modules serverless-plugin-optimize and mysql2.

-It appears due to mysql2 _requiring_ it's internal dependencies dynamicly, serverless-plugin-optimize does not see that it needs the files, and removes them from the compiled bundle.
+It appears due to mysql2 _requiring_ it's internal dependencies dynamically, serverless-plugin-optimize does not see that it needs the files, and removes them from the compiled bundle.
 This was done with:
 - serverless 1.12.1
 - serverless-plugin-optimize 3.0.4-rc.1